 Third-Party Service Providers

-We may also share your personal data with third-party service providers, as necessary to carry out our mission and legitimate business functions.
-These service providers may include: database management platforms, credit card processors, and data storage and web-hosting companies.
-Our service providers are prohibited from using your personal information for any reason other than to provide the specific products or services needed to facilitate or support FIA or IFM’s business.
+We may also share your information with third-party service providers as necessary to carry out our mission and legitimate business functions.
+These service providers may include: database management platforms, credit card processors, data storage, and web-hosting companies.
+Our policy is to prohibit service providers from using your personal information for any reason other than to facilitate or support FIA or IFM’s business.

-Should you attend one of our conferences or other events, we may share your business contact information with current or prospective attendees, sponsors, or exhibitors as part of a registration roster or interactive mobile application.
-Generally, we limit such information to your name, title, firm and office location.
-We may take photos and recordings of our conferences and programs and those in attendance and use the recorded media to publicize the conference or program.
-We may post the photos on our website, to social media or other public forums.
-We consider your attendance at our events as evidencing your consent to our use of such recorded media.
+We may take photos and recordings of our conferences, events, and programs and those in attendance.
+We will use the recorded media and/or photos to publicize the conference, event, or program.
+We may also post the recorded media and/or photos on our website, to social media, or other public forums.
+We consider your attendance at our conferences, events, and programs as evidencing your consent to our use of such recorded media and photos.

 Media, Data Services and Training Programs

-We may share with advertisers and/or our third-party editors aggregated statistical information about our subscribers to our magazines, news outlets, data services or training programs and information about the ways in which they use our products and services.
+We reserve the right to disclose aggregated, non-personally identifiable information collected from our constituents to third parties for any purpose.
+For example, we may share with advertisers and/or our third-party editors aggregated statistical information about our subscribers to our magazines, news outlets, data services or training programs and information about how they use our products and services.
 This information does not identify subscribers personally.
-We use this information for market research purposes and to improve the quality of the products and services we offer.
-We reserve the right to disclose aggregated, non-personally identifiable information collected from our constituents to third parties for any purpose.
+We use this information for market research purposes and to improve the quality of our products and services.

 We also may disclose your personal information to: